zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/Mx GenAI Connector.md

 Configuration keys are stored persistently after they are imported (either via the UI or the exposed microflow).
 There are three different types of configurations that reflect the use cases this service supports.
 The specific operations are described below.

 To use the operations, either a `DeployedModel` (text, embeddings) or a `MxKnowledgebaseConnection` must always be passed as input.
 The DeployedModel will be created automatically when importing keys in runtime and needs to be retrieved from the database only.
 To initialize a knowledge base operation, use the `Connection: Get` toolbox action to create the `MxKnowledgebaseConnection` object.
-It requires a `CollectionName` (string) in order for the right collection inside of the knowledge base resource to be used.
+It requires a `CollectionName` (string) for the right collection inside of the knowledge base resource to be used.

-### Chat Completions Operations
+### Chat Completions Operation

-After following the general setup above, you are ready to use the chat completions microflows in the GenAICommons and MxGenAIConnector module.
+After following the general setup above, you are ready to use the chat completions microflows in the GenAICommons and MxGenAIConnector modules.
 You can find `Chat Completions (without history)` and `Chat Completions (with history)` in the **Text & Files** folder of the GenAICommons and `Retrieve and Generate (MxCloud, without history)` inside of the **USE_ME > RetrieveAndGenerate** folder of the MxGenAIConnector module.
 The chat completions microflows are also exposed as microflow actions under the **GenAI (Generate)** category inside of the **Toolbox**.

-These microflows expect a `DeployedModel` as input in order to determine the connection details.
+These microflows expect a `DeployedModel` as input to determine the connection details.

 In chat completions, system prompts and user prompts are two key components that help guide the language model in generating relevant and contextually appropriate responses.
-For more information on prompt engineering, see the [Read More]{#readmore} section.
+For more information on prompt engineering, see the [Read More](#readmore) section.
 Different exposed microflow activities may require different prompts and logic for how the prompts must be passed, as described in the following sections.
 For more information on message roles, see the [ENUM_MessageRole](/appstore/modules/genai/commons/#enum-messagerole) enumeration in the *GenAI Commons*.

 Apart from `Retrieve and Generate (MxCloud, without history)`, the chat completion operations support [Function Calling](#function-calling), [Vision](#vision), and [Document Chat](#document-chat).